cbmira01/NWS/crudTest/readme.md

     - PHP 5.5.12
 - Should be portable to other platforms and PDO-supported database servers.

-## Preconditions for demonstration
+## To see it in action...
-- Installed WAMP/LAMP/MAMP stack.
+- Installe WAMP/LAMP/MAMP stack.
-- Internet access for delivery of Angular framework.
+- Use Internet access for delivery of Angular framework.
-- Prepared database:
+- Prepare the database:
     - Restore database backup file "crudTest/notes/dump_of_crudtest_database.sql"
     - Create user crud_user.
     - Extend crudtest_db schema rights SELECT, INSERT, UPDATE, DELETE, and EXECUTE to crud_user.